stenvala/aws-cdk-legos/README.md

 # AWS CDK Legos

 This repository has conceptually different AWS CDK stacks using various AWS services like Lego blocks to do simple and unnecessary things.
-Everything is typically really simple: with one command you can go through the whole stack from initialization after clone to destroy and results are displayed in terminal.
-Many stacks are missing essential things that production grade code requires even though some concepts may have been presented in another, perhaps simpler, stack (like some very elementary testing).
-Also, the emphasasis is not on the code, it just provides the basic fail prone functionality to the stack.
-One should consider about the architecture and blueprints of the CDK code.
+Everything is typically really simple: with one command you can go through the whole stack from initialization to destroy via demo run and results are displayed in terminal.
+Many stacks are missing essential things that production grade code requires even though some concepts may have been presented in another, perhaps simpler, stack (like some very elementary testing, detailed consideration of dead letter queues, concurrency limitations etc).
+Also, the emphasasis is not on the code, it just provides the basic fail prone functionality to the stack. *One should consider the architectures and architectural patterns and use the CDK code for reference.*

 Stacks use various programming languages, but CDK uses only TypeScript.
-I have found that the most suitable, out of available options, for CDK.
+I have found that it is the most suitable, out of available options, for CDK.
 I can't recommend to use any other language.
 Main reasons are

 - Strong typing, easy intellisense
-- Structural (not nominal) typing seems really the way to have most flexibly properties set to constructs
+- Structural (not nominal) typing seems really the way to have the most flexible properties set to constructs

 ## Bootstrap CDK environment

 Bootstrap CDK with your account if that is not yet done.
 Note, this is not related to your IAM user, but to account that you have access to.
 It will create a cloudformation stack called CDKToolkit which has a bucket that is used in cloudformation deployments.
 These are required foor all regions to which you aim to deploy.

+To get started, execute

 ```bash
 cdk bootstrap aws://{account}/{region}